HL7NZ/nhi/input/pagecontent/FAQ.md

 ### What is the NZ Citizenship status attribute?

-NZ Citizenship is an attribute that was introduced with the NHI SOAP services (Not used in the HL7 legacy).
-It is populated from a DIA share of all births since approximately 1930, where data could be successfully matched to an NHI.
-Where matching occured, the NZ Citizenship status was updated to Yes and the NZ Citizenship status Information Source to DIA.
+NZ Citizenship is an attribute that was introduced with the NHI SOAP services in 2016 (It is not available in HL7 legacy).
+It is mostly populated from a DIA share of historic births since approximately 1930.
+Where data could be successfully matched to an NHI, the NZ Citizenship status was updated to Yes and the NZ Citizenship status Information Source to DIA.
+The absence of NZ Citizenship status does not mean a person is not a Citizen, only that we have not received or processed information to update the Citizenship status value.

-Providers can update the NZ Citizenship status if there is no data on the NHI yet, or the source is not DIA.
-GP PMS systems display this to their users but don’t have update capability implemented.

-Organisations may want to limit update capability of these fields to only a team that assesses eligibility.
+Providers can update the NZ Citizenship status if there is no data on the NHI for their patient and the source is not DIA.
+Evidence of citizenship should be sighted before updating the NHI.
+Organisations may want to limit update capability of these fields to users who have a good understanding of the eligibility rules.